AFeebleChild/aws-go-tool/README.md

 # aws-go-tool

 ### Access Type flag
-The "-a" flag is either "role" or "profile".
-If it is role, then the tool assumes that a list of cross account role names are going to be passed in.
+The "-a" flag needs to be either `role` or `profile`.
+If it is `role`, then the tool assumes that a list of cross account role names are going to be passed in.
 They need to be configured in the shared config file `~/.aws/config` as follows:
 ```
 [profile <profileName>]